philthompson10/pyqtdeploy/doc/sysroot.rst

 In this section we walk through the sysroot specification file for :program:`pyqt-demo`, component by component.

-openssl
+OpenSSL
 .......

 ::

-    "android|macos|win#openssl": {
-        "android#source":   "openssl-1.0.2r.tar.gz",
-        "macos|win#source": "openssl-1.1.0j.tar.gz",
+    [OpenSSL]
+    enabled_targets = ["android", "macos", "win"]
+    source = "openssl-1.1.0j.tar.gz"

+    [OpenSSL.android]
+    source = "openssl-1.0.2r.tar.gz"

+    [OpenSSL.win]
-        "win#no_asm":       true
+    no_asm = true
-    },

-The first thing to notice is that the object name is scoped so that the component is only built for Android, macOS and Windows.
+The first thing to notice is that the component is only built for Android, macOS and Windows.
 On iOS we choose to not support SSL from Python and use Qt's SSL support instead (which will use Apple's Secure Transport).
 On Linux we will use the system versions of the OpenSSL libraries.

 On Android we use OpenSSL v1.0 because that is the version used by the pre-built binaries provided by the Qt installer.